soIu/framework/README.md

 To execute it `rm -f */*.pyj-cached && node ./node_modules/.bin/rapydscript -x server.pyj`

-The webclient is on client folder, put it on nginx or something else or simply open it on a browser.
+The Webclient is on client folder, put it on nginx or something else or simply open it on a browser.
 It should work.

 # What's In-progress
 So lately I've been requested to finish this project so I worked on it.
 And now the plain ORM is ready for use (although not tested heavily).
 Now I'm developing the PWA for the client side.
 In the future I'll made the documentation for all APIs and ORM logic, but for now I'll just point the fundamentals.